Terror management theory: Replication failure

-In addition to the criticisms from alternative theoretical perspectives, Many Labs 4 failed to replicate mortality salience results in one TMT study.
-A large scale effort to test the theory failed to obtain support for the mortality salience effect on worldview defense, i.e. a greater preference for an essay writer adopting a pro-U.S. argument than an essay writer adopting an anti-U.S. argument.
+In addition to the criticisms from alternative theoretical perspectives, a large-scale attempt by Many Labs 4 to replicate published findings failed to replicate the mortality salience effect on worldview defense under any condition.
 The test is a multi-lab replication of Study 1 of Greenberg et al. (1994).
-Psychologists in 21 labs across the U.S. re-executed the original experiment, among a total of 2,200 participants.
-In response to the Many Labs 4 paper, Tom Pyszczynski (one of the founding psychologists of TMT), stated ML4 "deviated from their pre-registered protocol and failed to mention these deviations" and further "failure to follow their (highly justified) preregistered protocol has led to incorrect conclusions that have become widely publicized and have inadvertently done more damage than good to our common goal of improving psychological science."
+Psychologists in 21 labs across the U.S. re-executed the original experiment among a total of 2,200 participants.
+In response to the Many Labs 4 paper, Tom Pyszczynski (one of the founding psychologists of TMT), criticized the study for insufficient sample sizes, failure to follow the advice of researchers, and deviation from a preregistered protocol.

 Popularity

 Psychologist Yoel Inbar summarized the popularity of the theory: